amydebrun/Missing-Data/README.md

 All the works are contained in the **workflows** folder here.

-This is the summary what's in there. **Number 1-2** are more related to the current stage.
+This is the summary of what's in there. **Number 1-2** are more related to the current stage.

 If running **1.
 Missing_Value_Analysis.Rmd** offline, you will need at least to download **2.
 R scripts (folder)** and **4.
 Data (folder)** as well.